ueberdosis/tiptap/docs/src/docPages/guide/menus.md

   hide-source
 />

-It’ll get an absolute position near the text selection.
-Make sure to add `position: relative` to the wrapper.

 ### Floating menu
 The [floating menu](/api/extensions/floating-menu) appears in empty lines.
 Markup and styling is totally up to you.